PolygonHive/GASP-ALS/README.md

-# Game Animation Sample with Overlay Layering
+# Game Animation Sample with Overlay Layering | Unreal Engine 5

 ## Introduction

+This project integrates the ALS Overlay Layering System into the new Unreal Engine Motion Matching Game Animation Sample.
 Advanced Locomotion System (ALS) provides a nice Overlay System that allows us to alter the entire locomotion animation just by applying simple overlay poses.
-This project integrates the ALS Overlay Layering System into the new Unreal Engine Motion Matching Game Animation Sample.

 ## Features